COACH syndrome: Management

 There is no cure for COACH, syndrome, therefore treatment targets the various complications it implies and management of the disease and its symptoms.

 Management includes monitoring patients' neurological activity, development patterns and renal and hepatic function annually.
 Programs for special education and occupational therapy for speech and motor impairment can improve symptoms of intellectual disability and quality of life for patients.
 Families and patients are offered ongoing psychological support and specialized care is provided to aid societal integration.
 In some cases, antiepileptic drugs or neuroleptics are prescribed to reduce anger and behavioral difficulties and improve mood.
-Some children with hypotonia and other motor skill complications may need a nasogastric feeding tube in order to ensure adequate nutrients are received and breathing is undisrupted.
+Some children with hypotonia and other motor skill complications may need a nasogastric feeding tube to ensure adequate nutrients are received and breathing is undisrupted.

 Ophthalmological surgery may be used to treat coloboma and ptosis of the eye to improve vision and appearance.
 A common technique to treat coloboma is intraocular lens (IOL) implantation, whereby a lens is surgically inserted and adhered to the iris to improve vision and appearance.
 In some severe cases, in conjunction with the IOL implantation, an artificial iris may be inserted into the lens capsule to treat this condition.
 To treat ptosis, upper eyelid blepharoplasty is used for both cosmetic and functional reasons.
 Excess muscle and fat is removed, and the lid is raised in this procedure, and it is considered a minor procedure.